Are you or someone you know being exploited by an employer?

 - June 1, 2021 – $15.20 per hour.

-- Your employer cannot deduct from your pay for things like broken dishes/glasses, customer theft, or as punishment for poor work performance.
+- Your employer cannot deduct from your pay or tips for things like broken dishes/glasses, customer theft, or as punishment for poor work performance.

 - You should never have to start work early or stay late beyond your paid hours.
 For example, it is wage theft to be asked to arrive 15 minutes early without pay to get changed or get ready for your shift.

-- If you work 15/30 days leading up to a statutory holiday, you should get a paid day off OR if you work on the stat holiday you should be paid an “average day’s pay” AND “time-and-a-half” for every hour worked.
+- Stat holidays: If you work 15/30 days leading up to a statutory holiday and you’ve been employed for at least 30 days you are eligible for stat holiday pay.
+You should get a paid day off OR if you work on the stat holiday you should be paid an “average day’s pay” AND “time-and-a-half” for every hour worked.

 - You must get paid at least twice a month.
 A pay period cannot be longer than 16 days, and you must receive your pay within 8 days of the end of the pay period.